shybovycha/shybovycha.github.io/_posts/tumblr/2015-06-22-about-bower-webcomponents-and-the-all-the-good.md

 Recently we have all seen great changes to the Web.
 We now have ES6, CSS3, HTML5 and all of them give us ultimate power!
 Support for old browsers is now provided with hacks called *polyfills*.
 But why should we stop ourselves using the best of what we have in the name of [3% of Internet users](http://gs.statcounter.com/#browser_version-ww-monthly-201405-201505)?
 Well, if you really do have to continue supporting all of those, you could just stop reading now.
 Or you could concentrate all your will and try out all these brand-new features in your pet project.

 So, the new approach in web design encapsulation uses WebComponents.
-Rather than reading the introductory texts, let's just check ‘em out:
+This is a technology, which does not works everywhere.
+This is contraversary to a BEM methodology, where you only define a CSS classes, which are supported since very early CSS versions.

+So, welcome the WebComponents' example:

 {% highlight html %}
 <template id="welcome-component">